joelouthan/Theologicus/src/genesis/genesis07-1-10.md

 Sum it up like this:

->Hebrews 10:1-4 (CSB) Since the law has only a shadow of the good things to come, and not the reality itself of those things, it can never perfect the worshipers by the same sacrifices they continually offer year after year.
-2 Otherwise, wouldn’t they have stopped being offered, since the worshipers, purified once and for all, would no longer have any consciousness of sins?
-3 But in the sacrifices there is a reminder of sins year after year.
-4 For it is impossible for the blood of bulls and goats to take away sins.
+>Hebrews 10:1-4 (CSB) Since the law has only a shadow of the good things to come, and not the reality itself of those things, it can never perfect the worshipers by the same sacrifices they continually offer year after year.Otherwise, wouldn’t they have stopped being offered, since the worshipers, purified once and for all, would no longer have any consciousness of sins?But in the sacrifices there is a reminder of sins year after year.For it is impossible for the blood of bulls and goats to take away sins.

 Think of the rivers of animals' blood that was poured out upon the altar, year after year--all of it was in obedience to God and none of it saved you from you sins.